thevikke/read_pdf_text/README.md

 # read_pdf_text

 This is package parses text out of pdf documents and returns it as string.
+This plugin uses PDFbox open source library.

 ## Getting Started